muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/Job_Talk_2016Jan07.md

 ## Localization Goals

-2. Create a 3-dimensional (3D) density map of hemorrhages
+2. Create a 3-dimensional (3D) density map of hemorrhages in MISTIE population
 3. Quantify of hemorrhage engagement of regions in the brain
 4. Determine if differences in location relate to NIHSS
 5. Generate a stroke region of engagement (ROI) using within-sample validation.

-## Registration
+## Localization Processing Steps

-* Chris Rorden has released a [Clinical Toolbox](http://www.mccauslandcenter.sc.edu/CRNL/clinical-toolbox)
-* Has a **CT Template**!
-    * Uses SPM to do spatial co-registration "Normalization".
-* Must mask out the lesion / stroke.
+1. Image spatially registered to a CT template (Rorden, Bonilha, Fridriksson, et al., 2012) using SPM (Wellcome Trust)
+2. Hemorrhage mask/regions of interest (ROI) mapped to the template
+3. Visual inspection of registered images: no exclusions
+4. ICH distribution (proportion of subjects who have ICH at that voxel location in template space)
+    - Take the average of masks in template space

 ## Registered Images and Masks/Regions of Interest (ROI)